OLED vs LED TV

 Most TVs sold today are based on LCD screen technology.
 Because these sets use an LED backlight we often refer to them as LED LCD TVs, or just LED TVs.

-Plasma TVs are no longer being made, but there's another non-LCD TV technology that produces exceptional picture quality and is gaining in popularity: OLED.
+OLED is a competing TV technology that produces exceptional picture quality and is gaining in popularity.

 This article will explain the differences between these two TV types and talk about why you might choose one or the other.